TDS Online Payment Explained

 Final Step: –

-It has two parts as Part A and Part B in which the details of employer and employee, deductions, salary breakup, income details etc. are filled
+It has two parts, Part A and Part B, which include details of the employer and employee, TDS deductions, salary breakup, and tax computation.

 It is an important form because it has all the information on how much tax has been deducted from other income sources such as salary, pension, TDS, PF etc. It contains information stating your tax statements.
 It gives the person overview of the deductions and check whether the employer has paid the tax to government on his behalf correctly, also this shows the eligibility of refund.
 That’s why it is important for an employee who is getting paid to keep track on the deductions.